 Acids and alkalis react together to form new products in a neutralisation reaction.

-Vinegar can be used to treat wasp stings that are alkaline.
+Vinegar (an acid) can be used to treat wasp stings which are alkaline.

 ...Just don’t get the two mixed up or it may make the sting more painful – ouch!